plone/documentation/docs/backend/generic-setup.md

 The profile name is in the format `profile-${package_name}:${profile id}`.

-Run the extended profile of the `your.addonpackage` package for unit tests.
+For example, this runs the `extended` profile of the `your.addonpackage` package.

 ```python
 setup_tool.runAllImportStepsFromProfile('your.addonpackage:extended')